foundersandcoders/our-site-v1-DEFUNCT/_harp/programme/course-information/_nazareth.md

 ### Eligibility

 If you are over the age of 18 and can legally travel to the region, you are eligible to apply for our Nazareth programme.
+We also welcome applicants from the West Bank, and can apply for permits through a partnership with the Palestinian Internship Programme.

 We welcome international applicants who commit to spending 16 weeks in Nazareth.
-Please note that at this time, we cannot provide students with any financial support during the programme.

 ### Accommodation

-We will help local students find affordable housing in Nazareth, including flats for women only.
-Founders & Coders manages a guest house in Nazareth for our international students and mentors, located across the street from our campus at Khan el-Basha.
+Founders & Coders manages a guest house in Nazareth for our students and mentors, located across the street from our campus at Khan el-Basha.
 Rent for a private room is £400 a month, including city tax, utilities, and internet.
 Food prices are similar to those in the UK and Europe.

+We will help local students find affordable housing in Nazareth, including flats for women only.

+### Travel

+Our local partner, the Nazareth Cultural & Tourism Association, applies for B-4 volunteer visas on behalf of all international course participants.

-### Stipends
+### Financial support

 At this time, we do not offer financial support to local or international students.
 We are actively exploring ways to provide a modest living stipend to local students.